Naios/function2/Readme.md

 - Clang 3.4+
 - GCC 4.8+

-Every compiler with full C++11 capability should work.
+Every compiler with modern C++11 support should work.
 Function2 only depends on the standard library.

 ## License
-Function2 is licensed under the Boost 1.0 License.
+Function2 is licensed under the very permissive Boost 1.0 License.

 ## Similar implementations